2019 Call for Presentations

 Consider an opportunity to share your perspectives, and contribute to the wealth of knowledge at PAYMENTS 2019.
-Join a premiere cadre of session presenters, offering new ideas, technical knowledge, practical advice and solution overviews to other payments industry professionals.
+Join a premier cadre of session presenters, offering new ideas, technical knowledge, practical advice and solution overviews to other payments industry professionals.
 Suggested topics are only a sample and not an exhaustive list.

 Deep Dive Dialogues

 Immerse yourself!
 Attendees engage with industry leaders and experience a visual journey of the topic at hand.
 Speakers engage with attendees during these in-depth discussions and learn from each other.
 These sessions will be 50 minutes long.

 In addition to the standard 50 minute sessions PAYMENTS 2019 will feature two new learning formats: Briefs and Deep Dive Dialogues.
 Speakers will be made aware in their session acceptance email if their session has been accepted as either a brief or deep dive.

 - Compliance & Regulatory